 Janulaitis said, “On the bright side, for the second time since the start of pandemic there was a net gain in the number of IT jobs.
 This despite the fact the BLS provided revised number downward for jobs lost by IT professionals by 2,600 for July and August.
 There is a net loss of jobs in the last 12 months coming from Computer Systems Design / Related Services and Telecommunications – 44,200 and 25,600, respectively.”

-BLS adjustments to the size of the IT Job Market after the initial report - removed 17.9K jobs from prior reported
+BLS adjustments to the size of the IT Job Market after the initial report - removed .3K jobs to prior reported

 The CEO also said, “Spending for IT products and services has all but stopped as companies reevaluate the state of the economy globally as new waves of selected shutdowns occur.
 With more companies adopting WFH to address “social distancing” and avoiding in-office contacts, fewer companies are taking an aggressive approach to any additional spending for IT products and services.
 The IT job market is recovering more slowly than anticipated."